nemonik/hands-on-DevOps/readme.md

 kubectl get nodes
 ```

-Kuberetes will tell you the nodes that comprise the cluster.
+Kubernetes will tell you the nodes that comprise the cluster.
 The output will look similar to

 ```
 NAME          STATUS   ROLES    AGE     VERSION